 Within supply chain optimization and manufacturing and production management, there are three basic capacity strategies used by different organizations when they consider increased demand:

 - The lag capacity strategy

 As the name suggests, the lead capacity strategy adds capacity before the demand actually occurs.
 Companies often use this capacity strategy, as it allows a company to ramp up production at a time when the demands on the manufacturing plant are not so great.

 Companies like this approach as it minimizes risk.
-As customer satisfaction becomes an increasingly important, businesses do not want to fail to meet delivery dates due to lack of capacity.
+As customer satisfaction becomes increasingly important, businesses do not want to fail to meet delivery dates due to the lack of capacity.

-However, the lead capacity strategy does have some risk.
-If the demand does not materialize then the company could quickly find themselves with unwanted inventory as well as the expenditure of ramping up capacity unnecessarily.
+However, the lead capacity strategy does carry some risks.
+If the demand does not materialize, the company could quickly find itself with unwanted inventory as well as the expenditure of ramping up capacity unnecessarily.